Accenture/mercury/docs/guides/CHAPTER-1.md

 ```

-Alternatively, for typed body and response without casting you can use TypedLambdaFunction<T, R>:
+Alternatively, for typed body and response without casting you can use TypedLambdaFunction<I, O> where I and O stand for input and output class respectively.

 ```
     TypedLambdaFunction<String, Map<String, String>> lambda = (headers, body, instance) -> {